telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### dropZone `String`

-Initializes a dropzone elements based on a given selector that provides drag and drop file upload.
+Initializes elements as a dropzone based on a given selector that will allow drag and drop file upload.

 #### Example